JAForbes/blog/posts/selfCurrying.md

 }
 ```

-This may violate the principle of least suprise though.
+Now the distance function as a similar behaviour to `_.min() //=> Infinity`.
+This may violate the principle of least suprise.
 So at the end of the day this may just be a neat party trick, or useful when rapidly prototyping.